 The founder of Aikido was very interested in a number of religions and philosophies one of which being Zen Buddhism.
 O Sensei practiced Zen Buddhism under priest Mitsujo Fujimoto of the Shingon school.
 Later O Sensei became an active participant of the Omoto-kyo religion under Wanisaburo Deguchi.

 Aikido as developed by O Sensei is called Aikikai Aikido.

-The Aikido that is practised in the Aikikan Dojos is called Aikikai Aikido.
+The Aikido style that is practised at the Aikikan Dojos is called Aikikai Aikido.
 That is the original form of Aikido as introduced by the founder of Aikido Morihei Ueshiba (1883-1969).